tokio-rs/website-next/content/tokio/tutorial/io.md

 ## Handling EOF

-When the read half of the TCP stream is shutdown, a call to `read()` returns `Ok(0)`.
+When the read half of the TCP stream is shut down, a call to `read()` returns `Ok(0)`.
 It is important to exit the read loop at this point.
 Forgetting to break from the read loop on EOF is a common source of bugs.